G. D. H. Cole: Professional life

 Cole authored several economic and historical works including biographies of William Cobbett and Robert Owen.

 In 1925, he became reader in economics at University College, Oxford.

 In 1929, he was appointed to the National Economic Advisory Council when it was set up by the second Labour government.
 In 1944, Cole became the first Chichele Professor of Social and Political Theory at Oxford.
 He was succeeded in the chair by Isaiah Berlin in 1957.

-Cole pacifism of 1914-18 was abandoned by 1940 when he said: "Hitler cured me of pacifism".
+Cole's pacifism of 1914-18 was abandoned by 1940 when he said: "Hitler cured me of pacifism".
 During the 1930s, Cole sought to construct a British popular front against fascism.
 He identified the extent of the military threat before many of his colleagues had abandoned their pacifism.
 Cole lent strong support to the republican cause in the Spanish Civil War.

 He was listed in Nazi Germany's Black Book of prominent subjects to be arrested in the case of a successful invasion of Britain.

 In 1941, Cole was appointed sub-warden of Nuffield College, Oxford.
 He was central to the establishment of the Nuffield College Social Reconstruction Survey which collected a large amount of demographic, economic and social data.
 This information was used to advocate for an extensive programme of social reform.

 Socialism

 Cole became interested in Fabianism while studying at Balliol College, Oxford.
 He joined the Fabian Society's executive under the sponsorship of Sidney Webb.
 Cole became a principal proponent of guild socialist ideas, a libertarian socialist alternative to Marxian political economy.
 These ideas he put forward in The New Age before and during the First World War and also in the pages of The New Statesman, the weekly founded by the Beatrice Webb and George Bernard Shaw.

 Cole said his interest in socialism was kindled by his reading News from Nowhere, the utopian novel by William Morris, writing:

 Neither a Marxist nor a social democrat, Cole envisioned a guild socialism of decentralised association and active, participatory democracy, whose basic units would be sited at the workplace and in the community rather than in any central apparatus of the state.
 Cole criticized both state socialism and syndicalism as leaving open the possibility of tyranny, and envisioned a form of socialism where all enterprises would be democratically run by the workers through trade unions with the state remaining to guarantee consumers' rights and civil liberties.
 Cole's ideas were influential in intellectual circles but were generally dismissed by Labour Party leaders such as Ramsay MacDonald.

-In the 1920s, Hugh Gaitskell, a student of Cole, became his driver during the 1926 United Kingdom general strike.
+In the 1920s, Hugh Gaitskell, a student of Cole, became active supporter of the 1926 United Kingdom general strike.
+Cole also was a powerful influence on the life of the young Harold Wilson, whom he taught, worked with and convinced to join the Labour Party.